AN OPEN-SOURCE RESOURCE & TOOL BOX

 A professional study group for performing artists of any background is meeting on Wednesdays 10h-12h.
 Please get in touch by email – email@example.com – if you are interested in attending the professional study group led by Emanuela Iacopini, AS teacher candidate.

-You can now purchase online classes taught by Frey Faust, founder and author of the Axis Syllabus, covering fundamental elements of this movement analysis archive.
+You can now purchase recorded classes taught in studio by Frey Faust, founder and author of the Axis Syllabus, covering fundamental elements of this movement analysis archive.
 All videos are produced by Diane Bruni, MRC online, Toronto, Canada.

 List of online classes taught by Frey Faust: